jarkko2/ShapeDrawer/README.md

 # ShapeDrawer
-Example project on how to make destructible system on Unity with ConfigurableJoint
+Example project on how to make destructible block system on Unity with ConfigurableJoint

 ## Features
 1. Object is drawn with mouse